write-you-a-scheme-v2/scheme/docs/01_introduction.md

 Introduction: The Bolts and Nuts of Scheme Interpreters in Haskell
 ------------
 ## 1.0 What are we going to do?
-We are going to make a very basic, but robust, programming language that is both simple to use and highly extendible.
-I encourage you to take the language we build and add functionality is useful to purposes important to you.
-For instance, you could use this language useful for running jobs on a High Performance Computing Cluster, or analyzing financial data.
+We are going to make a very basic, but robust, programming language both simple to use and highly extendible.
+I encourage you to take the language we build and add functionality useful to you.
+For instance, you could use this language for running jobs on a High Performance Computing Cluster, or analyzing financial data.
 I want to see more Haskell in industry, and language development is where we can really make a difference, today, not tomorrow.
 ## 1.1 Scheme Syntax
-Lisp is a list processing language, and is old enough to join the AARP and has a very storied history.
-Scheme is an official Lisp implementation, although we will be taking many liberties for the sake of simplicity.
-For Lisp, means every expression is essentially a list.
+Lisp is a list processing language, and is old enough to join the AARP with a very storied history.
+Scheme is an fully specified Lisp implementation, although we will be taking many liberties for the sake of simplicity.
+For Scheme, this means every expression is a list.
 This parenthesized list has a prefix operator and is known as an S-Expression.
-Whenever a S-Expression is encounter, it is evaluated in the same way, minus a handful of special forms.
-That's it, Scheme is known for its minimalism, and the S-Expression to represent both code and data is the pinnacle of minimal form.
+Whenever a S-Expression is encountered, it is evaluated in the same way, minus a handful of special forms.
+Data is also represented as an S-Expression, and there is no syntactical difference between code and data.
+Scheme is well known for this minimalism.
 ## Scheme semantics
 Similar to Haskell, Scheme is a functional programming language.
 Everything in our Scheme in an object, for instance numbers, strings, functions, variables, and booleans.
-Scheme  This is our Haskell type, `LispVal`.
-These objects are stored in a single environment, which is queried to resolve the value of an evaluated variable.
+This is our Haskell type, `LispVal`.
+These objects are stored in a single environment, `EnvCtx` which is queried to resolve the value of an evaluated variable.
 In Scheme, no object is ever destroyed, however, the scope of a variable is limited to its lexical context.
 Further, arguments in scheme are passed by value, so when a function is called, all of its arguments are evaluated before being passed into the function.
-Contrast Haskell, which is a lazy language, our Scheme is strict in its evaluation.
+The same environment is used to find primitive functions, so when `(file? "tmp")` is evaluated, `file?` is a variable with a corresponding value (a function) in the environment.
+Moving on, Scheme is strict in its evaluation.
 ## Scheme Type System
 Scheme is a dynamic language, like Python, Ruby, Perl, or [as compared to a static language](https://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/).
 Dynamic languages are simpler to implement, but allow for some preventable errors that would be impossible in a static language.
 For an example from our Scheme, `(+ 'a' 1)` is valid syntax widely open to interpretation at runtime.(Try it on the REPL!)
 If you are interested in building a typed language in Haskell, [this](http://okmij.org/ftp/Haskell/AlgorithmsH.html#teval) guide shows how type inference makes language engineering significantly more complex.
 ## Interpreted